pscl4rke/ephemerun/README.md

 ## Roadmap

+* The output would be easier to read if Epheruns's messages were coloured in.

 * Currently only Docker is available as a backend.
 It would be fairly easy to add Podman support.
 Perhaps Containerd too.